dfrappart/dfrappart.github.io/_posts/2024-03-29-AKS_and_Cilium_101.markdown

 ```

 Now let's see if we can identify traffic depending on the verdict.
-For that, we'll add network policies to filter traffic, and since Cilium also gives us some interesting options regzrding this component, we'll have a look at our second feature of the CNI.
+For that, we'll add network policies to filter traffic, and since Cilium also gives us some interesting options regarding this component, we'll have a look at our second feature of the CNI.

 A native kubernetes network policy to block all traffic on a namespace would look like this: